-By: Sarah Ranger & Rachel Trafton, Maine Elder Law Firm
+By: Sarah Ranger and Rachel Trafton, Maine Elder Law Firm

 As you know, we strongly believe in the importance of estate planning.
-This month we wanted to share some key estate planning information.
-We hope you enjoy this article provided by Sarah Ranger and Rachel Trafton at Maine Elder Law Firm.
+This month we wanted to share with you some key estate planning information.
+We hope you enjoy this article, which was provided to us by Sarah Ranger and Rachel Trafton at Maine Elder Law Firm.

 Estate planning is not just for the wealthy.
 Almost everyone should have at least a basic estate plan.
-Estate planning simply makes decisions ahead of time about what happens to you and your property when you die or become incapacitated.
-To ensure you meet your estate planning goals, work with an attorney to create valid legally binding estate planning documents.
+Estate planning is simply making decisions ahead of time about what will happen to you and your property when you die or become incapacitated.
+To ensure your estate planning goals are met, it is important to work with an attorney to create valid and legally binding estate planning documents.

 2. Financial Power of Attorney

 An attorney should prepare your Will as well.
-While Probate Court admits certain handwritten or nonconforming Wills, it saves time and money during the probate process if properly drafted.
+While certain handwritten or nonconforming Wills may be admitted by the Probate Court, it will save time and money during the probate process if the Will is properly drafted.

 Complex Estate Planning

-- An elderly person planning for the possibility of long-term care
+- Elderly couple planning for the possibility of long-term care

 - Parents planning for a child with a disability

-- Individuals owning real estate in multiple states
+- Individual or couple owning real estate in multiple states

 - Parents with minor children

-Taking time to prepare an estate plan saves your family time, money, and hassle in the future.
-It increases the chance your wishes will be honored when you cannot speak for yourself.
+Taking the time to prepare an estate plan can save your family time, money, and hassle in the future.
+It will also increase the chances that your wishes will be honored when you are no longer able to speak for yourself.

-Even if you prepared an estate plan, you need to update it every 5-10 years.
-Especially whenever significant changes occur in your family or health circumstances.
+Don’t forget, even if you have already prepared an estate plan, you need to update it every five to ten years and especially whenever there are significant changes in your family or health circumstances.